-🚚 Shipping Date: June (1st Press), December (2nd press).
-CD out now
+🚚 Shipping Date: December (2nd press).
+1st press and CD out now

-If you order other items along with CONVERGE "Bloodmoon: I", the entire order will not ship until June (1st Press), December (2nd press).
-CD out now.
+If you order other items along with CONVERGE "Bloodmoon: I", the entire order will not ship until December (2nd press).
+1st press and CD out now.

 “We wanted to do something grander than the typical four-piece Converge music.”